What it’s like to have a child who doesn’t eat

 She’ll grow out of it

-At ten months the breakthrough came with yoghurt, only to be told by the Health Visitor “oh no don’t give her yoghurt you’ll never get her eating solids”.
+The breakthrough came with yoghurt at ten months, only to be told by the Health Visitor, “oh no, don’t give her yoghurt; you’ll never get her eating solids”.
 Eventually, she began to eat Stage 1 baby food and came to love Ella’s Kitchen fruit pouches and the odd jar of food provided it was smooth.
-You can read the full back catalogue of those years further back on the blog, I have written about it all under #Talesofafussyeater.
+You can read the full back catalogue of those years further back on the blog; I have written about it all under #Talesofafussyeater.

-Obviously, things improved slightly as she isn’t still eating baby food at the age of eleven but some days I do think it would be easier.
+Obviously, things improved slightly as she isn’t still eating baby food at the age of eleven, but I think it would be easier some days.
 At least you know baby food has some goodness in them, better than just eating bread-based everything.

 Mealtimes are my least favourite time of the day.
-I have tried taking some of the stress out of it by creating a meal plan (with the children’s help) so that tea isn’t a sudden surprise.
-Lillie knows exactly what she is getting and I know exactly what I am cooking.
-For a while, this worked and gave us three options for her tea; pizza, pancakes (with chocolate spread) or fishcake and chips.
+I have tried taking some of the stress out of it by creating a meal plan (with the children’s help) to make tea a sudden surprise.
+Lillie knows exactly what she is getting, and I know exactly what I am cooking.
+For a while, this worked, and she gave us three options for her tea; pizza, pancakes (with chocolate spread) or fishcake and chips.
 Sooooo nutritious.

 Everything about my children’s meals makes me feel like I have failed as a Mother.
-This was not what I was expecting to be feeding my children although the boys do eat marginally better, with some meat and fruit in their diets but still no vegetables.
-They will, however, often go through periods of copying their big sister which adds to the frustration.
+This was not what I expected to be feeding my children, although the boys eat marginally better, with some meat and fruit in their diets but still no vegetables.
+They will, however, often go through periods of copying their big sister, which adds to the frustration.

 One of Lillie’s favourite places to eat is Pizza Express.
-When in the restaurant she will eat doughballs followed by a whole children’s Margherita pizza but if I buy the Pizza Express pizzas from the Supermarket she won’t entertain them.
+When in the restaurant, she will eat doughballs followed by a whole children’s Margherita pizza, but she won’t entertain them if I buy the Pizza Express pizzas from the Supermarket.
 Explain that one??

-We are now down to just two meals that she will eat at home; pancakes or fishcake but even they don’t come easily.
-She doesn’t like a pancake if Dad cooks and she only likes my pancakes if they are wafer thin and made with plain flour not self-raising (she can tell the difference).
-Once I dared to cook her pancake in coconut oil to be healthier for her but she could tell the second she took a bite that something was different so she wouldn’t eat it.
+We are now down to just two meals that she will eat at home; pancakes or fishcakes, but even they don’t come easily.
+She doesn’t like a pancake if Dad cooks, and she only likes my pancakes if they are wafer-thin and made with plain flour, not self-raising (she can tell the difference).
+Once I dared to cook her pancake in coconut oil to be healthier for her, but she could tell the second she took a bite that something was different so that she wouldn’t eat it.